ltspicer/dxf2gcode/README.md

 Python 3.10 ready.

-Please test it and give feedback.
+Please test it and give me feedback.

 Installer for Debian based OS specific to this release: